De Maisonneuve Boulevard: History

 Tour Drummond (Drummond Court), the building on the left at the back that has since been demolished, contained a tunnel over De Maisonneuve Boulevard.

 De Maisonneuve was created as a single street in 1966, following the construction of the Montreal Metro.
 From west to east, De Maisonneuve took the route of: Western, from Decarie to Atwater Street; St. Luc, from Atwater to Guy Street; Burnside, from Stanley Street to Union Street; Ontario Street, from Union to Jeanne-Mance, and De Montigny, from Saint Laurent Boulevard to du Havre.
-Today, Ontario Street still remains, as does a small section of de Montigny, from Saint Laurent to Saint Urbain Street.
+Today, Ontario Street still remains, as does a small section of De Montigny, from Saint Laurent to Saint Urbain Street.

-During the last 20 years, the multifunctional character of De Maisonneuve Boulevard increased.
+During the last 20 years, the multifunctional character of De Maisonneuve Boulevard has increased.
 Institutions already located along the street such as the Université du Québec à Montréal, Place des Arts and Concordia University have built new buildings.
 Other institutions have also built new buildings on the street such as the Grande Bibliothèque, the Cinémathèque québécoise and the Salle Pierre-Mercure.

 In the central business district, residential condominium buildings, such as Le Roc Fleuri and Le 1200 Ouest (Tours Lépine), have been constructed in the mid-2000s between the office towers which were built in the late 1980s and early 1990s.